 Additional information and resources

-For additional information about COVID-19, visit the Dartmouth-Hitchcock Health website.
+For additional information about COVID-19, visit the Dartmouth Hitchcock Medical Center and Clinics website.
 There you will find information on:

 - Prevention and treatment